Lebanon Assault Lawyers

 Note that as with the case of simple assault, any person convicted of aggravated assault may be required to pay restitution to reimburse the alleged victim for any expenses resulting from the offense, like the cost of medical treatment or counseling or repair or replacement of damaged property.

-Tennessee law provides certain alternatives to a jail sentence for a person facing simple or aggravated assault in Tennessee, most notably judicial diversion or a suspended sentence.
+Tennessee law provides certain alternatives to a jail sentence for a person facing simple or aggravated assault charges in Tennessee, most notably judicial diversion or a suspended sentence.
 After a defendant is convicted or pleads guilty to an assault charge, and if the defendant has no prior felony convictions or misdemeanor convictions for which jail time was imposed, the court may grant judicial diversion (also called a deferred sentence).
 Judicial diversion postpones sentencing for a period of time on the condition that the defendant successfully completes probation and meets certain other requirements, such as:

 - no new arrests or criminal offenses during the conditional period;